aws-samples/ec2-steampipe/README.md

 Once provisioned, go to Outputs section.

-Use the `SSMSessionManager` link value to change ec2-user password and `RemoteWebConsole` link value to login into graphical desktop in your browser.
+Open the `SSMSessionManager` link value (in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to open SSM Session Manager session to set ec2-user login password.

+Open the `WebConsole` link value (in the form `https://<EC2 Public IP>:8443/`) to access web browser console and login as user ec2-user with the password that you have set.

 ## Attribution